 Treacle: Exactly.
 If my options are going to your store and dealing with unpredictable customer service or just staying home in my lounge pants and ordering from my laptop, why wouldn’t I choose the second option?
 It’s just less trouble.

-In the same vein, I expect the staff at a lingerie boutique to be familiar with the products.
-If I’m asking for sizing advice or wondering if a brand runs large or small, the boutique’s staff should be able to tell me.
-If not, then I start to wonder what value are you adding to the boutique experience.
+In the same vein, I also expect the staff at a lingerie boutique to be familiar with the products.
+If I’m wanting to know details about item, like sizing advice or if a brand runs large or small, the boutique’s staff should be able to tell me.
+If not, then I start to wonder what value is being added to the boutique experience.

 Holly: Exactly.
 Especially as a good online product description may already include that information!
 I always encourage my clients to provide as much fit information as possible for that reason alone.
 Sometimes online places are the best source for that kind of thing.